Ghaidagharaibeh-dot/reading-notes/read03.md

 There are alot of value to changr width style coler of boder and how to desgin margin and pandding  you can see ib book from 312-319

+# 322-329
+# JS
+A script is made up of a series of statements.
+Each statement is like a step in a recipe.
+Variables are used to temporarily store pieces of information used in the script.
+# Decisions and Loops
+## DECISIONS
+Using the results of
+evaluations, you can
+decide which path your
+script should go down.
+## LOOPS
+There are also many
+occasions where you will
+want to perform the same
+set of steps repeatedly.

+Conditional statements allow your code to make decisions about what to do next.
+Comparison operators (===, ! ==, ==, ! =, <, >, <=, =>)
+are used to compare two operands.
+Logical operators allow you to combine more than one set of comparison operators. if ... else statements allow you to run one set of code if a condition is true, and another if it is false. switch statements allow you to compare a value against possible outcomes (and also provides a default option if none match).
+Data types can be coerced from one type to another.
+All values evaluate to either truthy or falsy.
+There are three types of loop: for, while, and do ... while.
+Each repeats a set of statements